 For those organisations that have not previously qualified for the CRC scheme, meeting the obligations of the new framework will be new and may be considered daunting.

-From April 2019, 11,900 organisations in the UK will need to comply with the SECR framework this includes 7,900 large unquoted companies who will have to report on their energy consumption for the first time.
+From April 2019, 11,900 organisations in the UK will need to comply with the SECR framework this includes over 7,900 additional companies who will now be required to report on their carbon emissions for the first time.

 Stay ahead by being kept up to date…

 We are keeping abreast of all updates associated with the SECR framework.
 If you would like Inspired Energy to keep you updated with the latest developments, complete the contact form today!

 By submitting this form you agree for us to hold the data you have entered on our database.
 Your information may be used to keep you informed of the products and services of Inspired Energy PLC.
 Your data will never be passed on to third parties without your permission.